michael-milette/moodle-filter_filtercodes/README.md

 ### How can I scrape content based on a pattern of HTML tags instead of just one HTML tag with a class or id?
 Example, an h1 tag inside the div class="content" tag.

 That is not possible at this time.
 This is a very simple scraper.
 With some funding or contributions, this feature can be enhanced.

+### How can I get the {string} tag to work?
+It doesn't seem to be getting replaced with the correct text.

+Verify that the component (plugin) name and/or the string key are correct.
+If a component name is not specified, it will default to "moodle".
+If you recently modified a language file manually in Moodle, you may need to refresh the Moodle cache.

 ### Are there any security considerations?